-Search engine optimization that drives more traffic to your website is the number one reason to have a blog.
+Search engine optimization and driving more traffic to your website is the number one reason to have a blog.
 Google crawlers are searching and indexing your website.
 They’re looking to see if your website has relevant, up-to-date content.
 Blogs are an excellent way to keep things current.

 If you wrote 52 blog articles or one per week, and at least half of them are evergreen, think of all the additional content you would be able to repurpose the following 52 weeks in the second year.
 This is especially helpful if you’re launching a new business.

 Blogs, checklists, infographics, whitepapers, and other resources are key to your content curation and strategy.
 People find these resources when they’re searching for help or more information.
 Blogs can be easier and quicker to keep up-to-date since most become designed as part of your overall website, and there’s a designated location for the post.
 In addition, their flexibility in length, visuals, and topic make them very appealing.

 There are other new people besides your ideal client you can impact.
 It could be an opportunity to mentor someone, join a new community, meet a vendor, partner, friend, or champion for your world.
 You could meet other entrepreneurs to share best practices, similar interests, or resources.
 Either way, it will only have a positive influence on you and your business.

 Your blog is sometimes the most authentic way to share a story.
 It’s a place where you can be more personal, real, and genuine.
 Here, you don’t feel the pressure to be as “professional” as you think you should be on your main website pages.
 That witty, corny, funny side can come through.

 7. Establish Yourself as a Thought Leader

 Most of us spend so much time working for our customers we don’t work on our business as much as we should.
 So don’t forget to share your knowledge with the rest of the world.
 It will help continue to attract ideal customers and open the doors for you to showcase what you have to offer.
 You never know what could come next.